kshedden/case_studies/methods/distributions.md

 ### Exceedances

-The Pareto and exponential distributions are one-parameter families and in general will not fit many datasets well.
+The Pareto and exponential distributions are one-parameter families and will not fit many datasets well.
 Furthermore, when focusing on extreme values we usually don't want to become distracted by the structure of the center of the distribution.
 Therefore, we need a more flexible way to model the tail of a probability distribution.

 One way to focus on the tail is to convert the data to *exceedances*.
 This means that we find a parameter $T$ and replace the dataset $\\{X_i\\}$ with the dataset $\\{X_i-T | X_i \ge T\\}$.

 If $T$ is appropriately selected then the exceedances may follow a Pareto or exponential distribution, even though these models are a poor fit to the full dataset.
-However in general we will want to use a more flexible two-parameter family of models in most cases.
+However we will want to use a more flexible two-parameter family of models in most cases.

 ### Tail plots